On this page you'll find youth-focused homeless resources including drop-in centers and individual support programs for homeless or transient youth.

 2100 N Monroe St 2nd Floor Baltimore MD 21216

-Helps keep America’s runaway, homeless and at-risk youth safe and off the streets.
-The National Runaway Safeline (NRS) is here to listen whether you are thinking of running away or already have.
-Our services are confidential and nonjudgmental.
+Helps keep America’s runaway, homeless, and at-risk youth safe and off the streets.
+The National Runaway Safeline (NRS) is there to listen and provides confidential and nonjudgmental support.

 All rights reserved.